Certificate Program

 Register for Brave Space Training

-This interactive workshop allows participants will explore the concept of ableism and other various models of disability.
+This workshop allows participants will explore the concept of ableism and other various models of disability.
 Additionally, participants will examine disability through the lens of diversity and identify underlying sources of prejudice and discrimination commonly experienced by people with disabilities.
 Finally, this workshop will share tips and resources for creating spaces at Augsburg and beyond that welcome and include people of all abilities.

-Register for the Disability as Diversity: Building Bridges to Full Inclusion Workshop
+Register for the Disability as Diversity Workshop

 For information about CLASS/Disability Resources, click HERE.